Homeowner Applicant

 Who pays to build each house?

-Habitat for Humanity of Boone County works with the private donors, faith community, local businesses, and other organizations to fund and build the houses.
+Habitat for Humanity of Boone County works with private donors, the faith community, local businesses, and other organizations to fund and build the houses.
 Other funding comes from grants and corporate sponsors.

 How does the mortgage work?